LuciformResearch/LR_Tools/tutorials/00_cursor_workflow.md

 ```
 You should see READY and the FIFO path (default `/tmp/shadeos_cmd.fifo`).
 Leave this terminal open.

-## Send commands from Cursor
+## Send commands from Cursor (or any agent/tool)
-In your coding session, ask your assistant to inject commands via the injector:
+From another process (Cursor, script, CI), inject commands via the injector:
 ```bash
 python terminal_injection/shadeos_term_exec.py --cmd "pytest -q" --tee-log /tmp/session.log --wake
 ```